michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
  $$

-And **V** is a skew-symmetric matrix representing the rate of change of lateral acceleration with respect to angular velocity:
+And $\mathbf{V}$ is a skew-symmetric matrix representing the rate of change of lateral acceleration with respect to angular velocity:

 $$
 \mathbf{V} = \frac{d}{d\mathbf{\omega}}(\mathbf{\omega} \times \mathbf{v}) =